 Webflow's built-in Audit panel is a useful starting point, but it mainly catches common editor-level issues like missing alt text, skipped heading levels and missing form labels.
 PageLens AI checks the rendered public page in a real browser: it captures screenshots and reviews metadata, headings, alt text, colour contrast, page weight, mobile UX, security headers, tracking scripts and AI-search readiness — the layer Webflow's panel doesn't cover.

-Each one is real, severity-ranked, and ships with a one-line fix suggestion in the report.
+Each pattern is written from public-page audit evidence and ships with a one-line fix suggestion in the report.

 Webflow CMS templates make it easy to forget the SEO Settings tab.
 We surface every CMS page that shipped without a description.